Denmark’s Air Passenger Tax: Impact on Business Aviation Operations

 Paying the tax

-The tax is calculated based on departures of applicable flights.
-Payments should be made to the Danish Tax Agency by the 15th day of the month following the reporting month.
+The tax is calculated based on passenger departures for applicable flights.
+Payments must be made to the Danish Tax Agency by the 15th day of the month following the reporting period.

 Potential Challenges